FletchMcKee/liquid/docs/liquidscope.md

     width="400" />
 </div>

-### Tint

-This is an optional value that is mainly provided for convenience.
-Most use cases will require some tint, so you can avoid applying an additional `background` modifier by setting everything in your `liquid` modifier.

 ### Saturation

 Adjusts the vibrancy of the sampled pixels.
-A value greater than 1f create more vibrant and vivid colors, while a value less than 1f creates duller and more muted colors.
+A value greater than `1f` create more vibrant and vivid colors, while a value less than `1f` creates duller and more muted colors.

 <div align="center">